Positron Emission Tomography (PET)Skip to the navigation

 - Having recently had surgery, a biopsy, chemotherapy, or radiation therapy.

 What To Think About

-- A CT scan and PET scan may be done at the same time.
+- A CT scan and PET scan are often done at the same time.

 - Single photon emission computed tomography (SPECT) imaging is a method that may be used to diagnose a person with symptoms of heart disease.
 SPECT imaging also may be done to see if a person with coronary artery disease (CAD) is likely to have a heart attack or other serious problem.footnote 2